-Step 1: Stop Eating Dessert.
+Step 1: Stop eating dessert.
 High-dose fructose impairs insulin sensitivity more profoundly than any other food.
 That is why giving up dessert does more for insulin resistance than any other diet change.
 No desserts.
 No cakes.
 No fruit juice.
-No sweetened yoghurts.
+No sweetened yogurts.
 No granola bars.
 No dried fruit.
 No dates.
 No agave.
 No honey.
 No ‘natural fruit sugar’ Paleo desserts.
 Please see my No-Dessert Diet post.

 You can have whole fresh fruit because low-dose fructose improves insulin sensitivity.
 You can have starch (Gentle Carbs) in moderation.
 In fact, you need some starch to maintain insulin sensitivity.